Member Organizations

 Quality Assurance

-DBA conducts reviews of auditors and audit firms that audit public interest entities (PIE) on a three-year review cycle.
-It engages practitioners to review auditors and audit firms of non-PIEs at least every six years.
-DBA recommends appropriate follow-up actions to firms based on the findings of the QA reviews, and imposes relevant sanctions where necessary.
+The DBA conducts QA reviews of auditors and audit firms performing audits of public interest entities on a three-year review cycle.
+For audits of non-public interest entities, the DBA engages qualified practitioners to conduct inspections at least every six years.
+The authority is responsible for assessing the findings of these reviews, recommending appropriate remedial actions, and imposing sanctions where necessary.

 Current Status: Adopted